DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 Of course, averages can make some colors duplicated by sheer coincidence, but there would need to be many colors for that to happen.

-### "Why aren't topologies with nested NUMA nodes supported?"
+### "Why aren't more exotic topologies, e.g. NUMA nodes sharing cores supported?"

 In short, they were deemed to exotic.
-Modification could be extended to take care of these topologies as well though, with new topology configuration types or more detailed definition of the existing configuration class (e.g. each level could be an abstract data type, which either holds another mapping to a topology item or a leaf mapping of PU logical indices to their OS indices).
+Modification could be extended to take care of these topologies as well though, with new topology configuration types and topology widgets.

 Refactoring the code like this is left as an extension.